 The holders of the (i) founder shares, which were issued in a private placement prior to the closing of this offering, (ii) private placement warrants, which will be issued in a private placement simultaneously with the closing of this offering and the Class A ordinary shares underlying such private placement warrants and (iii) private placement warrants that may be issued upon conversion of working capital loans will have registration rights to require us to register a sale of any of our securities held by them pursuant to a registration rights agreement to be signed prior to or on the effective date of this offering.
-Pursuant to the registration rights agreement and assuming the underwriters exercise their over-allotment option in full and \$1,500,000 of working capital loans are converted into private placement warrants, we will be obligated to register up to 16,937,500 Class A ordinary shares and 9,750,000 warrants.
-The number of Class A ordinary shares includes (i) 7,187,500 Class A ordinary shares to be issued upon conversion of the founder shares, (ii) 8,250,000 Class A ordinary shares underlying the private placement warrants issued upon conversion of working capital loans.
-The number of warrants includes 8,250,000 private placement warrants and 1,500,000 private placement warrants issued upon conversion of working capital loans.
+Pursuant to the registration rights agreement and assuming the underwriters exercise their over-allotment option in full and \$1,500,000 of working capital loans are converted into private placement warrants, we will be obligated to register up to 22,687,500 Class A ordinary shares and 15,500,000 warrants.
+The number of Class A ordinary shares includes (i) 7,187,500 Class A ordinary shares to be issued upon conversion of the founder shares, (ii) 14,000,000 Class A ordinary shares underlying the private placement warrants and (iii) 1,500,000 Class A ordinary shares underlying the private placement warrants issued upon conversion of working capital loans.
+The number of warrants includes 14,000,000 private placement warrants and 1,500,000 private placement warrants issued upon conversion of working capital loans.
 The holders of these securities are entitled to make up to three demands, excluding short form demands, that we register such securities.
 In addition, the holders have certain "piggy-back" registration rights with respect to registration statements filed subsequent to our completion of our initial business combination.
+We have granted registration rights to Cantor, with respect to its private placement warrants, and to Roth, with respect to its private placement warrants and founder shares.
+The registration rights granted to Cantor and Roth will be subject to FINRA Rule 5110(g)(8).
+Accordingly, they may only make a demand on one occasion and only during the five-year period beginning on the effective date of the registration statement of which this prospectus forms a part.
+In addition, they may participate in a "piggyback" registration only during the seven-year period beginning on the effective date of the registration statement of which this prospectus forms a part.
 We will bear the expenses incurred in connection with the filing of any such registration statements.